It’s early February and it is still a good time to go to Tagaytay to have a fresh cool breeze. We decided to go there and went to try Balay Dako.

 KANSI (Php 460)

-Kansi is an Ilonggo favorite often describe as a cross between sinigang and bulalo.
+Kansi is an Ilonggo favorite often described as a cross between sinigang and bulalo.
 It comes with beef brisket, pork leg, lemongrass, finger chilies and langka.

 TINTANG PUSIT NA KANIN (Php 370)